pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 !!! info "BLUE Score"

     The BLEU score is a metric for evaluating the **quality of machine translation**.
 It is based on the precision of the translation, and it measures how many words in the machine translation match the reference translation.
-The higher the BLEU score, the better the translation.
+The **higher** the BLEU score, the **better** the translation.

 !!! info "Large Language Models"

-    Large language models (LLMs) are essentially a type of transformer model that are trained on large amounts of text data.
+    Large language models (LLMs) are essentially a **type of transformer** model that are trained on large amounts of text data.
 The GPT models by [OpenAI](https://platform.openai.com/docs/models) are examples of large language models.

 ### Multi-Head Attention

-Attention mechanisms enable models to focus on different parts of the input sequence when processing each output token, allowing them to capture long-range dependencies effectively.
+Attention mechanisms enable models to focus on different parts of the input sequence when processing **each output token**, allowing them to capture long-range dependencies effectively.

 Multi-head attention extends this concept by computing attention from multiple linearly projected "heads" in **parallel**, which are then concatenated and projected again to obtain the final output.

 Multi-head attention involves the following steps: